20 Worst Restaurant Milkshakes—Ranked!

 McDonald’s Large Chocolate Shake

 When McDonald’s says that ‘you deserve a break today,’ they are right.
 Give your body a break from this fat-ladened chocolate beverage that has 840 calories and 14 grams of saturated fat.
 You can ask for your shake without whipped cream, which will reduce the total number of calories by 60 to 780 and bring down saturated fats to 18 grams and sugars to 118 grams.
 Hey, it’s a start.
-The worse news, however, is that McDonald’s uses one g of trans-fat in their shakes, which raise your bad (LDL) cholesterol levels and lower good (HDL) cholesterol levels, increases your risk of developing heart disease, stroke and type 2 diabetes.
+The worse news, however, is that McDonald’s uses one gram of trans-fat in their shakes, which raise your bad (LDL) cholesterol levels and lower good (HDL) cholesterol levels, increases your risk of developing heart disease, stroke and type 2 diabetes.

 Arby’s Large Ultimate Chocolate Shake